eBay/NSTSuite/NSTTutorials/src/test/java/com/nst/tutorials/rest/MockGeneration/README.md

 After setting the runtime arguments above, simply running the NST test method will generate the mock response files, provided the test is successful.

-To see an example of the mock generation capability of NST, run [this test](src/test/java/MockGenerationTest.java).
-Running the test will generate the example HAR mock response file in the [current directory](./).
+To see an example of the mock generation capability of NST, run the test in [this test class](src/test/java/mockgenerationtutorial/MockGenerationTest.java).
+Running the test will generate the example HAR mock response file in that same [directory](src/test/java/mockgenerationtutorial).

-## Adding a custom logger for mock files
+## Adding a custom logger

 NST also supports customization of the logging / output that is generated.
 You may want to add your own custom implementation to modify the output of either the mock response files or the output to the UI test files as well.
 For now, let's focus on creating a custom logger to modify the mock file output, if the `HarLogger` does not fulfill your requirements.